maruel/bin_pub/Neovim.md

 ### Chatting

 - `<leader>a` to open the CodeCompanion chat buffer
+  - _Write unit test for function foo in #buffer_
 - `<C-s>` to send the message
 - `<C-c>` to close the chat buffer
+- `gy` to paste the last code block generated from the LM chat into the current buffer

 ### Inline edit